jonlabelle/SublimeLinter-contrib-markdownlint/README.md

 ## Installing

-[SublimeLinter 3] must be installed in order to use this plug-in.
-If SublimeLinter 3 is not installed, please follow the instructions outlined [here][installation].
+[SublimeLinter] must be installed in order to use this plug-in.
+If SublimeLinter is not installed, please follow the instructions outlined [here][installation].

 ### Install Markdownlint